State sues vendor over handling of education funds

 Bridge the Gap provided grants to parents for education-related expenses, and Stay in School was supposed to help low-income students make private school tuition payments.

-The audit found that some Bridge the Gap grants were used for such things as household appliances, security cameras and televisions and stereos, and that the eligibility of Stay in School recipients was not sufficiently verified.
+The audit found that some Bridge the Gap grants were used for such things as household appliances, security cameras, televisions and stereos and that the eligibility of Stay in School recipients was not sufficiently verified.

 Walters is now a Republican candidate for state superintendent of public instruction.